codedbyfefe/UNII-Student-Lifestyle-App/README.md

 ##  What Is This App?

-UNII is a mobile app prototype designed to help **Wits University students** manage campus life more easily.
+UNII is a React app prototype designed to help **Wits University students** manage campus life more easily.

 It combines essential features into one easy-to-use platform: